-An application must be lodge with the Council every time you wish to undertake some form of improvements to your property.
+An application must be lodged with the Council every time you wish to undertake some form of improvements to your property.
 "Development" is defined in the Development Act and can include a variety of activities which are related to the change of land use, land or strata divisions, building work, excavation or fill, advertising signs or displays, retaining walls greater than 1 metre in height and any other acts or activities which may alter a building, structure or parcel of land as declared by the Development Regulations.

-To ensure that you conform to the Legislative requirements and the Councils Development Plan, please always contact the Council before undertaking any form of development/building work to determine if your improvements require a Development Application.
+To ensure that you conform to the Legislative requirements and the Council's Development Plan, please always contact the Council before undertaking any form of development/building work to determine if your improvements require a Development Application.

-A Development Approval is a legal document that will allow you to undertake development on your land, the Development Approval will specify the design, documents or Australian Standards that the development must follow.
+A Development Approval is a legal document that will allow you to undertake development on your land.
+The Development Approval will specify the design, documents or Australian Standards that the development must follow.